Brief historical overview of man’s use of fire

 120 years ago:

 Auer von Welsbach, an Austrian industrialist, invented Ferrocerium metal, which was used as flint steel for creating sparks.
-Many Bushcrafters and Survivalists nowadays (2023) consider similar flint steels—now called fire-steel rods—a rustic, old way of creating fires.
+Many Bushcrafters and Survivalists nowadays (2023) consider similar flint steels—now called fire-steel rods—a rustic, old way of making fires.

 100 years ago: